GEETANJALI-TIWARI/GEETANJALI-TIWARI/README.md

 - 👋 Hi, I’m @GEETANJALI-TIWARI
 - 👀 I’m interested in data and how it can be used to make decisions.
 I am also interested in AI.
 - 🌱 I’m currently learning Tableau and Power BI
-- 💞️ I’m looking to collaborate on Data analysis/Business analysis/analytics at the moment
+- 💞️ I’m looking to collaborate on Business analysis/analytics/ at the moment

 <!---
 GEETANJALI-TIWARI/GEETANJALI-TIWARI is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.